scikit-hep/awkward/docs-sphinx/reference/ak.layout.ArrayBuilder.rst

 ak.layout.ArrayBuilder
 ----------------------

-The low-level ArrayBuilder that builds :doc:`ak.layout.Content` arrays.
+The low-level ArrayBuilder that builds :class:`ak.layout.Content` arrays.
 This object is wrapped by :class:`ak.ArrayBuilder`.

 (Method names in the high-level interface have been chnaged to include